 In the spring session, Parliament had the revised law to monitor the post- and Telecommunications (BÜPF) approved.
-In order to monitor a suspect is to be adapted in criminal proceedings to technological development.
-New expected the law enforcement agencies, for example Trojans in Computer infiltrate, To these can listen to and monitor for example, Skype calls.
+This should be adjusted in criminal proceedings to the technological development monitoring suspect.
+New law enforcement agencies should as Trojans Computer infiltrate, to be able to listen to it to monitor and, for example, Skype calls.
 Say the state may, provided that the revised BÜPF is waved through, apply methods of hackers and crackers and so the reason- restrict rights and freedoms of Swiss citizenship.
 How much these days is absolutely disproportionate, as not only do we find.

-An Advocacy Alliance, the young parties of the right and links belong raises hand: the Boy SVP, the Young Liberals, the boys Green Liberals and the JUSO.
-In addition, the Greens, the Pirate Party, Organizations such as the Association of Fundamental Rights, the digital society Switzerland or the operation Libero and the IT industry.
-Specifically criticize opponents, that law enforcement agencies should continue to install to prosecute crimes monitoring software on computers or smartphones – not only in cases of murder or terrorism, but even at relatively small offenses such as theft.
-From the perspective of opponents is not only disproportionate, but also dangerous: For installation should vulnerabilities are exploited.
-This creates a legal black market for vulnerabilities, can take the criminals also.
+An action alliance, the young parties of the right and links belong turns against it: the Boy SVP, the Young Liberals, the young Green Liberals and the JUSO.
+Add to this the Greens, the Pirate Party, Organizations such as the Association of Fundamental Rights, the digital society Switzerland or the operation Libero and the IT industry.
+Specifically criticize opponents, that law enforcement agencies should install to prosecute crimes in future monitoring software on computers or smartphones – not only in cases of murder or terrorism, but even at relatively small offenses such as theft.
+From the perspective of opponents is not only disproportionate, but also dangerous: To install security vulnerabilities need to be exploited.
+This creates a legal black market for vulnerabilities, can take even criminals.

-Problematic the State Trojans are but according to the opponents and therefore, because the system not only monitors, but also affect or data can be changed at all.
+Problematic the State Trojans are but according to the opponents and therefore, because the system not only monitors, but also affect or are subject to change at all.
 So evidence could be manipulated, the state can not guarantee, that does not happen.
 In addition, State Trojans are unnecessary, argues the Coalition.
-Also in other ways, it is quite possible, intercept encrypted communications.
-To work around Skype and other providers on a court order out with the authorities.
-The authorities could in groups Internet – about a child porn ring – infiltrieren, to access information.
-The fact that the legal assistance takes a lot of time and the infiltration is complicated, does not speak from the perspective of BÜPF opponents against such methods: Maybe that was not bad, because the risk is small, that the authorities monitor too often.
-Criticizes the Action Alliance also because, that phone boundary data is stored, that law enforcement authorities can access it when necessary.
+Also in another way it was in fact possible, intercept encrypted communications.
+For example, Skype and other providers working on a court order out with the authorities.
+The authorities could groups Internet – about a child porn ring – infiltrieren, to access information.
+That the legal assistance takes much time and infiltration is complicated, does not speak from the perspective of BÜPF opponents against such methods: Maybe that was not bad, because the risk is small, that the authorities often monitor.
+Criticizes the Action Alliance in mind, that phone boundary data is stored, so that law enforcement agencies can access for future reference.
 Such data provide information on, who, when the phone with whom how long.
-Here though everything remains the same: The data would – differently than originally planned – kept with the revised law no longer than today.
+Here though everything remains the same: The data would – differently than originally planned – kept longer with the revised law than today.
 In the eyes of the enemy, the retention should be however generally abolished.
 At the very least, the data should have to be stored in Switzerland.